ashutoshmjain/gita/src/ananta.md

 >
 >  His stories are spoken, and relished by all saints — in numerous forms, and even more styles.

-The question for unobservant me was —  why, and who exactly is `Hari`? .
-The [Sanskritdictionary.com](https://sanskritdictionary.com) was few clicks away, to fulfill my quest ..
+The question for unobservant me was —  why, and who "exactly" is `Hari`?
+The focus was on "exactly", because anyone brought up in India, knows well `Hari` is other name for God.
+The [Sanskritdictionary.com](https://sanskritdictionary.com) was few clicks away ..

 > <sup> Hari (हरि ) [Definition](https://sanskritdictionary.com/hari/279877/1) : m. (especially) Name of viṣṇu-kṛṣṇa- (in this sense thought by some to be derived from hṛ-,"to take away or remove evil or sin")  etc. </sup>

 The definition, led me to a deeper dwelling...

 `Hari` means the one who removes darkness, and obstacles. `Hari` may act as divinity — a discrete person — or another finite form of manifestation such as an animal, or a tool or a machine — or simply in a probabilistic fashion — a chance.
-In `Rig Veda`, `Hari` is considered the first of all divine forces —  a synonym for `Vishnu`.
+In `Rig Veda`,`Hari` is considered the first of all divine forces —  a synonym for `Vishnu`.

 All that was good!
 We all claim to know the "essence" of God, but the question remained — why existence of such a force?
 If there exist a force for good, then there must be a force for evil too.
 And who gets to decide what is good and what is evil?
 Is it only for humans ?
 What about animals ?
 Even more, what about non living - the basic building blocks of life such as proteins or sub atomic particles?
 After all we all are made of Fermions and held together by Bosons.
 Do they have any sense of good v/s bad !

 As the poet said, `Hari` has infinite narratives.
-One such, that interested me more (than others) and, presented a different  perspective, and kinda put an end to "good v/s evil" debate  was — `Vishnu`, through his incarnations , takes consciousness to ever higher levels.
+One such, that interested me more (than others) and, presented a different  perspective is from `Sirla Bhaktivinoda`, and it kinda puts an end to the "good v/s evil" debate.
+He premised `Vishnu` in an evolutionary force.`Vishnu`, through his incarnations , takes consciousness to ever higher levels.
 In essence, it is not `Vishnu` that decides good v/s bad - s/he enables the decision.
-From `Matsyavtara` to `Krsna`, `Vishnu's` incarnations kick-start a progression in consciousness.
-And it goes long before humans put their feet on mother earth ..
+From `Matsyavtara` (fish) to `Krsna`, `Vishnu's` incarnations kick-start a progression in consciousness.

-This interpretation was first put forward by the `Gaudiya Vaishnava saint Bhaktivinoda Thakura`, long time back,  in his 1873 book `Datta-kaustubha`, and again in his 1880 book `Kṛṣṇa-saṁhita`.
 The time of his publication, incidently, appears to match the publication of Darwin's theory (1859).
-I got curious for one more reason — it appeared that attempts to bridge the gaps in  scientific reckonings and spiritual pursuits , isn't new !
-We are all chasing for a "theory of everything ! from ever ..
+I got curious for one more reason — it appeared that the attempts to bridge the gaps in  scientific reckonings and spiritual pursuits, isn't new !
+We are all chasing an elusive "theory of everything" — from ever .. for the knowledge underlying 'theory of everything', (by definition) is complete.
+It must explain every aspect, of physical reality and beyond, and all paths (scientific as well as religious)  must lead to this one eternal truth.
+From a philosophical vantage "theory of everything" is Godly knowledge — scriptures have as much stake in this knowledge as the science.

 <sup>  Quote from [wikipedia](https://en.wikipedia.org/wiki/Dashavatara) ...</sup>

 >
->  Bhaktivinoda Thakura proposed the following ordering of the Dashavataras — ten incarnations of `Vishnu`.
+>  Bhaktivinoda Thakura proposed the following ordering<sup>*</sup> of the Dashavataras — ten incarnations of `Vishnu`.
 >
 > Matsya - fish (Paleozoic era)
 >